Maximum entropy distributions on graphs: Discussion and future work

 \section{Discussion and future work}

-In this paper, we have studied the maximum entropy distribution on weighted graphs with a given expected degree sequence.
-In particular, we focused our study on three classes of weighted graphs: the finite discrete weighted graphs (with edge weights in the set $\{0,1,\dots,r-1\}$, $r \geq 2$), the infinite discrete weighted graphs (with edge weights in the set $\N_0$), and the continuous weighted graphs (with edge weights in the set $\R_0$).
-We have shown that the maximum entropy distributions are characterized by the edge weights being independent random variables having exponential family distributions parameterized by the vertex potentials.
-We also studied the problem of finding the MLE of the vertex potentials, and we proved the remarkable consistency property of the MLE from only one graph sample.
+In this paper, we studied maximum entropy distributions on undirected graphs with a given expected degree sequence; in particular, we focused on three weight classes: finite discrete graphs, infinite discrete graphs, and continuous graphs.
+The corresponding models are characterized by independent edge weights parameterized by a vector of vertex potentials.
+We examined the problem of finding the maximum likelihood estimate of the original ensemble parameters, and we proved its remarkable consistency from a single graph sample.

-In the case of finite discrete weighted graphs, we also provided a fast, iterative algorithm for finding the MLE with a geometric rate of convergence.
-Finding the MLE in the case of continuous or infinite discrete weighted graphs can be performed via standard gradient-based methods, and the bounds that we proved on the inverse Hessian of the log-partition function can also be used to provide a rate of convergence for these methods.
-However, it would be interesting if we can develop an efficient iterative algorithm for computing the MLE, similar to the case of finite discrete weighted graphs.
+In the case of finite discrete weighted graphs, we also give an efficient fixed-point algorithm for finding the MLE with a geometric rate of convergence.
+On the other hand, computing the MLE for infinite discrete or continuous weighted graphs can be performed via standard gradient-based methods, and the bounds we have proved on the inverse Hessian of the log-partition function can provide a rate of convergence for these methods.
+However, it would be interesting to develop fast algorithms (e.g., using block coordinate methods \cite{xu2013block}) for computing the MLE, similar to the case of finite discrete graphs.
+From the standpoint of neuroscience theory, moreover, is there an approach that provides for neurally plausible algorithms?
+We remark that one strategy could be to generalize Theorem~\ref{Thm:MLEAlgFiniteDisc} to settings such as the unbounded models studied here.